Modern slavery statement

 Weetabix Limited – Slavery and Human Trafficking Statement

 This statement is made by Weetabix Limited (Weetabix) for itself and its parent company, Westminster Acquisition Limited (WAL) and Westminster U.K. Holdings Limited (Holdings) (Weetabix, WAL and Holdings, together defined as Group).
 It is a statement made in accordance with section 54 of the Modern Slavery Act 2015 (the MSA) and covers the financial year from 1 October 2021 to 30 September 2022 (the Financial Year).

 The Group and its trading subsidiaries are companies that strive to do things in the right way and we recognise our responsibility to be aware of the risks of modern slavery and human trafficking within our own Group and supply chain.

 Our Northamptonshire production units currently export to over 80 countries around the world.
 We employ around 1,050 staff members internationally, with the majority based within the UK, undertaking a range of roles including marketing, sales, manufacturing, finance, IT, HR, strategy and export.
-We also have employees undertaking sales and marketing roles based in Spain, UAE, China and Germany.
+We also have employees undertaking sales and marketing roles based in Spain, UAE, China and the Netherlands.

 We use agency labour in our UK manufacturing areas, which is sourced through reputable recruitment agencies.
 We also have third party suppliers on site who provide contractors.
 We outsource certain services where specific expertise may be required and a number of non-key activities, such as engineering support, site maintenance and logistics are also outsourced.
 Appropriate right to work checks are conducted in partnership with those agencies.

 All of the wheat for our core Weetabix biscuit range is grown within 50 miles of our Burton Latimer production units by our Weetabix Growers Group, which is formed of around 350 approved farmers dedicated to best practice and responsible production.
 Over 80% of our Weetabix Growers Group have been supplying us with wheat for more than five years.